sophietenhoor/book/book/lecture1.md

 - Recap displacement method
 - Element defined by nodal displacements as degrees of freedom
 - Local and global stiffness matrix
-- Neumann and Dirichlet boundary conditions
+- Apply Neumann and Dirichlet boundary conditions
 - Local-global transformations